JvanZyl1/3D-nuclei-segmentation-reproduction/docs/readme.md

 The dataset consists of a series of frames, each one of them being a 3D image of cells.
 The entire series of frames, when appended and watched as a short film, shows the cells’ movements and their process of splitting.
+The authors manually labelled a ground truth for the training set at 11 time points in 11 mouse embryos.

 Although our network was trained on this specific dataset, inference can be done on all datasets with similar 3D images of cells.
-However, our current codebase was only tested on *.tiff* files, which are made of 2D frames that are stacked on top of each other to create a 3D image.
+However, our current codebase was only tested on `tiff` files, which are made of 2D frames that are stacked on top of each other to create a 3D image.
-Adjustments would most likely have to be made to run inference if the input file format were different.

 ## Training Setup

-Before training, the data must be preprocessed to ensure the required format for the network.
-This starts by normalising the voxels to take values between 0 and 1.
-This is then followed by first adding zero-padding to the image borders to ensure all images are square (will be explained later) as well as applying mirror padding to the outermost 64 pixels on each x-y slice of the image to ensure the convolution can be applied to the edges of the image without losing information.
-After this, the images are interpolated 2.1875 in the z direction (i.e extra slices are generated in the z direction) by using bicubic interpolation to ensure an isotropic resolution (initially the resolution is 0.8:0.8:1.75 $\mu m$.

 ### Training Dice Loss

-For both the NSN and NDN, the loss function used is called the dice loss.
+Both the NSN and NDN use dice loss.
 The Dice loss is a common loss function for image segmentation which measures the overlap between the predicted and target masks.
-In addition, the dice loss also solves another important problem; the unbalance between the labels (the number of pixels or voxels in the background and objects).
+In addition, the dice loss also solves another important problem: the unbalance between the labels (the number of pixels or voxels in the background and objects).
 In the segmentation task, it is often a problem that labels (the number of pixels or voxels in the background and objects) are not balanced; the use of dice loss function as an objective function can suppress the influence of dataset label imbalance.

-For boolean data (0 or 1) the equation is as follows
+For boolean data (0 or 1) the equation is as follows:

 $$DL = 1- DC = 1 - \frac{2 \cdot TP}{|y| + |\hat{y}|}$$

 ### NSN and NDN Hyperparameters

-Having defined the loss function used in training, the actual training of the networks was done.
 The hyperparameters and optimization algorithm used for both networks can be found in
 <a href="#tab:hyper_summary" data-reference-type="autoref"
 data-reference="tab:hyper_summary">[tab:hyper_summary]</a>.
 It must be noted that the learning rate for the NSN was increased compared to the